zsiciarz/base-crm-api-client/README.md

 Ongoing Development:
 ====================
 Because we are not using the official API specification, the client could cease to function at any time.
-If you're actively using the client, we encourage you to work with us to ensure it stays up to date.
+If you're actively using the client, we encourage you to work with us to ensure it stays functional.

 There are also opportunities for enhancement:
 * Error handling